Travel guide · USA · Canada · Mexico · June–July 2026

 7. Plan local transport

 Many American host cities are large and spread out.
-Think transport early: the subway in New York, rideshares in Miami, car rental in Dallas and Los Angeles.
-If you plan to visit more than one city, domestic flights should also be organised in advance.
+Think transport early: train or car between New York / New Jersey and Philadelphia, then a domestic flight to Miami.
+If you plan to follow more than one Brazil match, lock this in well ahead.

 Big cities require mobility planning